DevMountain/react-axios/README.md

 <br />

-Now that our store is created we can hook it up to our App in `src/index.js`.
+Now that our store is created, we can hook it up to our App in `src/index.js`.
 This will allow our App to have access to the store and the reducers and will also allow our App to compile correctly.
 Let's open `src/index.js`.
 We'll need to import `Provider` from `react-redux` and `store` from `src/store.js`.

 ```js
 import { Provider } from "react-redux";